-> WATCH video from the Blizzard of '78 above and the frozen Ohio during the Winter of '77 below.
+> WATCH video of the frozen Ohio River during the Winter of '77 below.

 CINCINNATI - Record cold in 1977.
 Record snow in 1978.